Did you once think that monetizing your blog meant slapping up spammy ads?

 We have a guide for WooCommerce here, but there have been changes since then.
 If you are new to WooCommerce, we highly recommend joining WP101 as they have a video series on the WooCommerce basics that will get you started in the right direction.

-Final Thoughts on Products and Online Stores – Cart66
+Final Thoughts on Products and Online Stores – Shopify

 This is a huge space to cover and running an online store takes serious planning, implementation and upkeep.
 We have touched on just a few of the WordPress plugins that can help you.
 Again, do your research and find what best fits your needs.
-For example, Cart66 is another option.
-This eCommerce solution let’s you add carts to any page or posts no matter what theme you are using.
-You can learn more about it in this review on our site and see some of its specific features on this post.
-Something like Cart66 might be a better route to go on your blog.
+For example, Shopify is another option.
+This is a very popular eCommerce platform and there are features that might work for you better there.
+In fact, you can also put your products via Shopify on your WordPress site using their free plugin.

 Here are a few other resources that may help you.